Mrperfect23/new-project/README.md

  MY NEW PROJECT.

- # My name is Rahual kumar.
+ # My name is Rahul kumar.
  rahul